posmikdc/easycoord/README.md

 For the most common coordinate systems, there exist direct conversion functions (e.g., Lat/Long <> UTM).
 However, less popular coordinate systems may require conversion via a more popular intermediary system (e.g., USNG <> UTM <> Lat/Long).
 More coordinate systems may be added to the package depending on demand and feasibility.

 This code is written as lightweight and computationally efficient.
-The 'EasyCoord' package seeks to address the need to convert a large amount of data.
-Moreover, the code is structured intuitively.
+The 'EasyCoord' package addresses the need to convert a large amount of data.
+Moreover, the functions are structured intuitively.
 Inputs are segmented into idiosyncratic input parameters.
 This may require the user to conduct pre-emptive wrangling to shape the data into the correct format.

 Each common conversion pair comes with a function.
 For instance, the `_LLtoUTM.R` file contains the function converting Decimal Degrees to UTM and the `_UTMtoLL.R` file converts in the opposite order.